 Activity Measure of Performance Time Frame Status 1.
-Mandatory · 1.1 Review incoming applications for accreditation and licence Recommendation to the Secretary 3 months (new) 2 months (renewal) Applications reviewed.
-1.2 Investigate formal and informal complaints Recommendation to the Secretary or NSW DPI as required Interim or final recommendations within 3 months Complaints investigated and recommendations made.
+Mandatory 1.1 Review incoming applications for accreditation and licence Recommendation to the Secretary 3 months (new) 2 months (renewal) Applications reviewed.
+1.2 Investigate formal and informal complaints Recommendation to the Secretary Interim or final recommendations within 3 months Complaints investigated and recommendations made.
 1.3 Review incoming applications to conduct LD50 tests Recommendations to the Minister 3 months Applications reviewed and recommendations to Minister.
-1.4 Prepare annual report for 2016-2017 Report submitted to the Minister December 2017 Report submitted December 17.
-1.5 Prepare statistics on animal use for 2016 Statistics collated December 2017 Statistics collated and published.
-2. Inspections / Monitoring 2.1 Conduct site visits of accredited animal research establishments on a 4 yearly basis (for those establishments in- State, active and with own AEC) Number of establishments inspected Number of days for Ongoing 20 36 inspections 2.2 Inspect new establishments applying for accreditation prior to or within 6 months of accreditation (for those establishments in-State, active and with own AEC) Number of new establishments inspected Ongoing 0 2.3 Review and send inspection reports Reports sent Within 3 months of inspection Reports sent 2.4 Follow up "problems" identified at inspection or on review of applications for accreditation or licence Problems rectified Within 12 months Problems followed up as per "Site inspection/ Accreditation responses" section of ARRP agendas.
+1.4 Prepare annual report for 2015-2016 Report submitted to the Minister December 2016 Report submitted December 16.
+1.5 Prepare statistics on animal use for 2015 Statistics collated December 2016 Statistics collated .
+2. Inspections / Monitoring 2.1 Conduct site visits of accredited animal research establishments on a 4 yearly basis (for those establishments in- Number of establishments inspected Ongoing 18 State, active and with own AEC) Number of days for inspections 21 2.2 Inspect new establishments applying for accreditation prior to or within 6 months of accreditation (for those establishments in-State, active and with own AEC) Number of new establishments inspected Ongoing 1 2.3 Review and send inspection reports Reports sent Within 3 months of inspection Reports sent.
+2.4 Follow up "problems" identified at inspection or on review of applications for accreditation or licence Problems rectified Within 12 months Problems followed up as per "Site inspection/ Accreditation responses" section